7 benefits of using a social infertility coach

-With over 8 years coaching experience and an international coaching qualification, I decided to create The Stork and I, to support others going through the same considerations.
+With over 15 years coaching experience and an international coaching qualification, I decided to create The Stork and I, to become the UKs 1st dedicated Social Infertility coach and to provide support to others going through the same considerations.
 I wanted to ensure that no-one else had to feel alone in their situation.
 I am passionate about bringing a community of women together to support each other.

 The number of women who are single in their 30s is increasing year on year.
 There are many reasons for this.
 Maybe we focus more on education and our careers?
 Perhaps we are less willing to settle for the wrong person?Could it be that modern dating provides so many options, people are less willing to settle down?
 I don’t have all the answers.
 Every situation is different.
 There are lots of factors at play.
 I am interested in researching the reasons in more depth and will continue to share my findings.

 Whatever the factors, it seems that more and more women are unable to find a partner to settle down with in their child bearing years.
-This has recently been termed social infertility.
-Being unable to have a child due to social circumstances rather than a medical issue.
 This situation is leaving many of us trying to understand what this means for our options to start a family.

-If you are experiencing social infertility, where you want to have children, but can’t try to conceive naturally due to your relationship status, it can cause us to feel an array of emotions:
+If you are experiencing social infertility, where you want to have children, but can’t try to conceive naturally due to your relationship status, it can cause an array of emotions: